Keto No Bake Cookies

 • Unsweetened coconut – Shredded coconut works best.
 Avoid the large flaked coconut, as it won’t hold together as well.
 Also, check that it’s unsweetened, as many shredded coconuts come packed with sugar.

-• Chopped almonds – Either buy chopped almonds or whole raw almonds and chop them into small pieces.
-You can substitute any nut.
-Pecans, walnuts, and macadamia nuts are all good substitutes for these keto no bakes.
+• Chopped almonds – Either buy chopped almonds or grab whole raw almonds and chop them into small pieces.
+Any nut works here.
+Pecans, walnuts, and macadamia nuts are all great substitutes for these no bakes.

 • Peanut butter – Use any creamy peanut butter you like; just be sure it’s unsweetened and has only peanuts in the ingredients.
-I wouldn’t substitute another nut butter for peanut butter as the flavor will significantly change, but unsweetened almond butter could also work if needed.
+I wouldn’t substitute another nut butter because the flavor changes a lot, but unsweetened almond butter works if you need a swap.

 • Oat fiber – Oat fiber is different from oatmeal or oat bran.
 It’s made of the insoluble fiber from oats, making it zero carbs and perfect for this recipe.

-If you like peanut butter, here are some other keto recipes that use this nut butter that you might enjoy:
+If you like peanut butter, try some of my other recipes that use it:

 Youtube